Murray Bowen: Biography

-He died of lung cancer in 1990.
+He died of pulmonary disease in 1990.

 In November 2002, Bowen's papers were donated to the U.S. National Library of Medicine.
 The collection of 125 boxes is stored offsite.

+Family systems theory

+Self-differentiation is a core concept within family systems theory, developed by Bowen in the mid-20th century.
+Bowen's theory posits that individuals are best understood within the context of their family relationships, which are seen as interconnected and interdependent.
+According to Bowen, each family member has a specific level of self-differentiation that influences their behavior within the family system.

 Publications

 Bowen wrote about fifty papers, book chapters, and monographs based on his radically new relationships-based theory of human behavior.
 Some important publications were: